 Absolutely.
 Many cases settle out of court without a hearing.
-For example Bob's case might be just a simple misunderstanding and could be settled with phone call to his landlord or the landlord's lawyer.
-He might also want to use mediator to help Bob and his landlord reach a settlement or an agreement.
+For example: Bob's case might be just a simple misunderstanding and could be settled with a phone call to his landlord or the landlord's lawyer.
+He might also want to use a mediator to help Bob and his landlord reach a settlement or an agreement.

-In Angela's case, it will be better for everyone if they can agree on the parentin plan before the hearing.
-If the parents can't agree on how the children will b cared for, what arrangements will be made for custody and visitation, the Circu Court Judge may appoint a mediator.
+In Angela's case, it will be better for everyone if they can agree on the parenting plan before the hearing.
+If the parents can't agree on how the children will be cared for, what arrangements will be made for custody and visitation, the Circuit Court Judge may appoint a mediator.
 See SDCL 25-4-56 through 25-4-62.
-Th mediator will sit down with both parents in an informal setting and help their resolve some or all of their differences in caring for the children.
-The UJS Circu Administrator maintains a list of court-approved mediators; contact the Circuit Administrator in your circuit for this list or find this list for your circuit on the UJS website, www.sdjudicial.com.
-These mediators do charge a fee for their services.
+The mediator will sit down with both parents in an informal setting and help them resolve some or all of their differences in caring for the children.
+A list of court approved mediators can be found on the UJS website at http://ujs.sd.gov or you may ask a circuit court administrator for a list in that circuit.
+These mediators do charge a fee for their services and the parties can agree on how to pay for this service.